YUM Support is Platform Independent!

 Signing RPM Metadata

-Artifactory supports using a GPG key to sign RPM metadata for authentication by the YUM client.
+Artifactory supports using a GPG key to sign RPM metadata repositories (not packages) for authentication by the YUM client.

-To generate a pair of GPG keys and upload them to Artifactory, please refer to GPG Signing.
+To generate a pair of GPG keys and upload them to Artifactory, see Managing Signing Keys.

 Installing RPM Packages Using Yum